Boning (baseball)

 Boning is the practice in American baseball of treating a baseball bat with a bone (typically a cattle femur).
 The bone is run repeatedly up and down the barrel of the bat.
-The practice has the benefit of slightly hardening the bat by compressing the surface wood cells, and also (in superstition) of boosting hitting on the grounds that bone and hide go together, thus bone attracts hide, and as the baseball is covered in hide it will be attracted to the boned bat.
+The practice has the benefit of slightly hardening the bat by compressing the surface wood cells.
+Some also hold to the superstitious belief that because bone and hide go together and baseballs are covered in hide, a boned bat will attract baseballs to it and thus improve one's hitting.

 The bone may be bolted to a fixed surface, the bat being moved over the bone rather than the other way around.
 Sometimes another stationary hard surface or a bottle is used, as these can be as good at hardening the bat, although not imparting the superstitious benefit.

 According to some sources, a harder bat surface, having less "give", experiences less deformation, thus forcing more deformation onto the baseball.
 The ball, being softer than wood, deforms more, so more kinetic energy is absorbed by the deformation, giving a lower coefficient of restitution to the entire event, and thus less speed of the ball coming off the bat, although the practical effect may be small; see bouncing ball physics.
 Other sources claim the opposite effect, and no conclusive testing proving the matter either way has been conducted.
 In any case, bat weight, swing speed, pitch speed, and contact angle are more important factors.

 [T]his tree near the river where I lived was split by lightning.
 I liked the wood inside of it so I cut me out a bat.
 Hadn't used it much until I played semipro ball, but I always kept it oiled with sweet oil and boned it so it wouldn’t chip.